filgusto/rosiChallenge-sbai2019/README.md

 - `script` - Example node in Python to control Rosi using a joystick.
 Code written with a Xbox 360 wireless joystick.

-- `vrep_content` - Contains simulation cenes of the challenge.
+- `vrep_content` - Contains the simulation scenes for the challenge.
 You may load them inside V-REP simulator.

 # Installation